The Thaumatorium:

 foldl f z (x:xs) = foldl f (f z x) xs

 What is different?
-The input function has its first types flipped and in the general case you can see that the application of f is moved into location of what was the identity value.
+The input function has its first types flipped, and in the general case, you can see that the application of f is moved into the location of what was the identity value.

 foldl (-) 0 [1,2,3,4]